 I apply these new mindful behaviors in my everyday life.
+I sincerely apologize to people I have hurt, except when counterproductive.

 So far, we have been emphasizing a sense of going slowly, step-by-step, to better deal with what is blocking you from doing what you want to do.
 But eventually, there comes the point where the rubber meets the road.
 You put into practice what you have been preparing for.